Exposure Science-Industrial Hygiene

 Students in hazmat suits

-Exposure Science (ExS) underpins several of the disciplines comprising the Environmental Health Sciences.
-When applied to occupational health, ExS falls within the domain of Industrial Hygiene (IH).
+Occupational Health Sciences - Industrial Hygiene (OHS-IH) underpins several of the disciplines comprising the Environmental Health Sciences.
+When applied to occupational health, OHS-IH falls within the domain of Industrial Hygiene (IH).
 By tradition, the field of IH applies knowledge and principles drawn from the physical and life sciences, engineering, statistics, psychology, and program management to the protection of workers (and the general public) from chemical, biological, and physical agents of disease.
-Considering IH in the broader context of ExS, the contributions IH professionals are making in modern global society (within and beyond the boundaries of the workplace), and our evolving understanding of health risks as a function of time/life-stage, we have adopted the hybrid term Exposure Science-Industrial Hygiene (ExS-IH) to describe our academic program.
+Considering IH in the broader context of OHS-IH the contributions IH professionals are making in modern global society (within and beyond the boundaries of the workplace), and our evolving understanding of health risks as a function of time/life-stage, we have adopted the hybrid term OHS-IH to describe our academic program.

 IH professionals are concerned with the myriad aspects of evaluating, mitigating, and managing workplace hazards, including toxic gases and vapors, dusts, (bio-)aerosols, mold, engineered nanomaterials, pathogens, noise, ionizing and non-ionizing radiation, ergonomic stresses and safety hazards.